Omar-Aziz/useful-PHP-scripts/README.md

-# useful-PHP-scripts
-Having this as a repo for the PHP scripts I use frequently
+### Php scripts that I used during my last semester in college